blasterpal/matterhorn/ROADMAP.md

   make several requests.
 The Matterhorn config should provide a configuration variable that will let apis set this value.

+## Request architecture

+Generally speaking, feature functionality is prioritized to:

+1. Prevent more taxing calls on the server-side.
+2. Prefer more cacheable API requests.

+A collection of articles would each have a last modified timestamp for caching to piggyback off of.
+Only serialize linkages for relations that store the ids on the object (`belongs_to` or `belongs_to_many`).
+In that case `has_one` and `has_many` would not provide `linkage`.
+Since ids stored on the parent modify the parent objects cache key (or updated_at timestamp), APIs have a better caching options available.

 ## 0.2.0 - DSL cleanup

 * currently the lib requires you to both inherit from rails-api controller and